dotlang/language/README.md

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>><

 # Functions
+- You can define consts using functions: `func PI -> 3.14`
 - `var/val` of the function output is part of singature (but not output type).
 And you must capture a functin output.
 `process/int/var.int/val.float/val` is a condensed view of the signature of the funtion: `func process(var x:int, val y: float)->val string`.
 - You can write body of a function using assembly: use `{| ... |}` notation.
 If you want your assembly to be inlined, use `{|| ... ||}`.
 You can use `(A=B)` or `(A!=B)` notation to do conditional compilation based on OS and hardware.